Danbury Museum and Historical Society: John Rider House

 The historic John Rider House was built in 1785, by a Danbury carpenter John Rider, who also served as a captain in the Connecticut militia during the Revolutionary War, and his wife Mary.
-The house remained in the family after John's and Mary's deaths, until 1925.
-The Rider House was saved in 1941 from destruction and has been recently restored and is open for tours in the spring, summer and early fall.
+The house remained in the family, until 1925.
+The Rider House was saved in 1941 from destruction and has been restored and is open for tours by appointment year-round.

 John Dodd Hat Shop

 The John Dodd Hat Shop was built in 1790 by Danbury lawyer John Dodd.
-It was originally used as a legal office, however, rather than a hat shop, and was converted by the Museum into a hat shop exhibit.
+It was originally used as a legal office, however, rather than a hat shop, and was converted by the museum into a hat shop exhibit.
 It contains many different styles of hats, as well as hatting machines and materials, in addition to many other historical artifacts and exhibits chronicling the history of hatting in Danbury, also known as Hat City.
-The Museum acquired it in 1957 when it was moved from lower Main Street to the museum grounds.
-Tours of the John Dodd Hat Shop are offered by the Museum in spring, summer and early fall.
+The museum acquired it in 1957 when it was moved from lower Main Street to the museum grounds.
+Tours of the John Dodd Hat Shop are offered by the museum by appointment year-round.

 Little Red Schoolhouse

 The Little Red Schoolhouse is a reproduction of a typical one-room schoolhouse in the greater Danbury area from the late 18th century through the mid-19th century.
 It was built with bricks from the Balmforth Avenue School, which was torn down in the 1960s.
-It is open and available for touring spring, summer and early fall.
+It is open and available for touring by appointment year-round.

 Marian Anderson Studio

 The Marian Anderson Studio is the studio which was owned by famed opera singer Marian Anderson, who lived in Danbury for more than fifty years.
-It was located on her estate Marianna Farms, on Joe's Hill Road, until it was acquired by the Museum in 1999 and moved to the main site at 43 Main Street.
+It was located on her estate Marianna Farms, on Joe's Hill Road, until it was acquired by the museum in 1999 and moved to the main site at 43 Main Street.
 After extensive restoration, including a new roof, the studio was officially opened in 2004.
-It contains, among other exhibits, a piano which is a replica of the piano that Marian Anderson owned.
-The Museum offers tours of the Marian Anderson Studio in spring, summer and early fall.
+The museum offers tours of the Marian Anderson Studio by appointment year-round.